UPDATED: MAY 02, 2023 | 2 MIN READ

 Another thing to consider is if your car was manufactured abroad.
 Parts needing replacing will need to be shipped over from abroad, and this can cause car insurance rates to increase.

 Finally, the Insurance Information Institute warns that the more damage your car can cause, the higher the liability insurance may be.
-Insurance companies will look at historical data from other drivers’ accidents to determine their risk.
+Insurance companies will determine their risk by looking at historical data from other drivers’ accidents.

 What modifications can impact my car insurance rates?